If you don’t like the greasy feeling that beeswax leaves on the skin, try this lotion bar recipe without beeswax.

 Beeswax Free Lotion Bar Recipe

 For instance, you could use just sweet almond oil or any other infused oil if you have one.
-Other oils you could use include coconut, jojoba, safflower, argan, avocado and grape seed.
+Other oils you could use include coconut, jojoba, safflower, argan, avocado, or grapeseed.

 Ingredients you need:

-50 gr dried rose and hibiscus flowers infused in sweet almond oil
+- 50 gr dried rose and hibiscus flowers infused in sweet almond oil or just sweet almond oil.

 These ingredients are enough to fill 3 silicon molds like these ones.